studyathome-internationally/hub/docs/general/enroll.md

 <Disclaimer title="Privacy Disclaimer" open>

 **StudyATHome Internationally**
-Your **application data** is processed by the International Office of the home university and will be forwarded to the International Office of the host university, by e-mail.
+Your **application data** is processed by the StudyATHome team (studyathome@technikum-wien.at) and must be approved by the home university.
+It will be forwarded to the International Office of the host university, by e-mail.

-A carbon copy (CC) will be sent to [studyathome\@technikum-wien.at](mailto:studyathome@technikum-wien.at).
 The data you provide will only be used to assist the application and grade recognition process.
 The data will not be passed on to third parties.

 You can revoke this consent at any time, but this will cancel your participation at the eLearning sharing program.